We tried to anticipate your every question

 Jump right to the category you're interested in.

 1. When should I apply for admission?
 You should apply in the fall of your senior year.
-Domestic freshman applicants have two options: Early Action (EA) or Regular Decision (RD).
+Freshman applicants have two options: Early Action (EA) or Regular Decision (RD).
 EA applicants must have a completed application and all required materials to the Rose-Hulman Office of Admissions by November 1.
 Admission decisions will be mailed on or before December 15.
+If you apply Early Action and you do not have all application materials in by the deadline, we will automatically roll you to Regular Decision.
 Regular Decision applicants must have the application complete and all required materials to the Office of Admissions by February 1 with application decisions mailed on or before March 15.
-International Applicants (non-US citizens) may only apply regular decision.

 Early Action is non-binding.
 Although you receive your application decision earlier, you are not required to make your enrollment deposit until May 1.

 2. What are the requirements to be considered for admission?
 To give you an idea, here is a quick profile of the 2015 freshman class:

 - Median class rank in high school: top 7%

 - Median SAT: 610 critical reading, 700 math

 3. How do I apply?
 Apply Online.
 You may also apply via the Common Application.
 Be sure your application is complete or we won't be able to process it.

 4. What happens once I'm admitted?
 You'll send a nonrefundable $400 enrollment deposit before May 1 of your senior year to reserve your spot in the freshman class.
 That deposit will be credited to your tuition and fees.

 5. May I apply for the spring term?
 No, freshmen are admitted only for the fall term.